The Science Academy Society of Turkey

-The Association, referred to from here on as the Science Academy Society, is an independent institution that aims to bring together Turkish scientists.
-The Science Academy Society aims to raise public awareness about issues related to science practices, policies, education and ethics by organizing and overseeing conferences, meetings and publications by experts.
-Its main objective is to inform the general public and the institutions at large on the impact as well as the societal implications of scientific and scholarly research.
+The Association, henceforth known as the Science Academy Society, serves as an independent institution dedicated to uniting Turkish scientists.
+The primary aim of the Science Academy Society is to elevate public understanding of matters pertaining to scientific practices, policies, education, and ethics.
+This is achieved through the organization and supervision of conferences, meetings, and publications by experts.
+A key objective of the Society is to enlighten both the general public and various institutions about the impact and societal implications of scientific and scholarly research.

-The Science Academy Society is also a member of All European Academies (ALLEA) since 2014.
+The Science Academy Society became an associate member of All European Academies (ALLEA) in 2014, and a full member in 2017.
+It is also a member of the International Science Council.